PIRACETAM 1200MG TABLETS

 How much medicine to take and when to take it

-* The normal starting dose is 7.2 g each day (six tablets).
+* The recommended starting dose is 7.2 g each day (six tablets).

 * It is best to split the dose so that the tablets are taken on two or three